aredridel/recipes/Lemon Beans and Rice.md

 Remove the seeds from the lemon, then chop it finely or puree it.
 I like a little texture but puree is easy.
 Yes, the whole thing.
 Pith.
 Zest.
 All of it.
 Keep the juice too.

 Fry the garlic, then the beans in the olive oil.
 Add the cumin, cinnamon, and lemon.
 The spices could be varied, the cumin and lemon are the dishmakers.
+Let it combine.
+If you want things even richer, add more oil.
+The beans should fall apart, though a bit of texture remaining is fine.

 ## The final dish